Danitilahun/Golang_Projects/README.md

 # Golang_Projects

-This repository has a lot of Golang projects done.
+This repository has a lot of Golang projects done in different topics.
 It is the best place to start learning Golang.